 So if you want that 4K resolution in your secondary monitor then this is your safest bet.
 Still, this monitor won’t be appealing for gamers even if it has gaming features, as it only has a 60 Hz refresh rate

-It also isn’t as snappy as some of the other monitors we’ve reviewed, but for other streamers, it’s pretty much a steal.
+It also isn’t as snappy as some of the other monitors I’ve reviewed, but for other streamers, it’s pretty much a steal.

-We know we are getting boring by emphasizing the 4K resolution, but on this 27” display monitor, it’s something to talk about.
+I know I am getting boring by emphasizing the 4K resolution, but on this 27” display monitor, it’s something to talk about.

 It’s like even though this monitor is standard-sized, the colors really come to life not only because of the resolution but also because of the 98% IPS panel that makes the glaring from any angle non-existent.

 The Radeon Freesync is also great for reducing tears and that annoying choppiness, but of course, to fully enjoy it you have to have an AMD Radeon graphic card.

 It also has lots of connectivity options such as 2 HDMI ports, one DisplayPort, and a DC port.
 The screen can be rotated 90° in each direction which comes in handy when you’re setting it up for your streams.

 Last but not least I have another monitor by LG called the LG 27QN600-B which is a bit different than the previous LG monitor I’ve reviewed as it’s a bit faster, but it doesn’t have such a high resolution.

 You’ll be the judge which one is better while we see what this monitor has to offer.